GhaydA-AlQudah/Career-Compass-USA/README.md

-I’ve built more than just a report; this is a **Strategic Dashboard** focused on a 360-degree comparison.
+I’ve built more than just a report; this is a **Interactive Strategic Dashboard** focused on a 360-degree comparison.
 Whether you are a Data Scientist, an Engineer, or just starting in IT, this tool allows you to:

 1. See the Full Spectrum: Compare salaries, skills, and benefits across the top tech hubs in the US.